 increases physical endurance

-At the bottom of this page you will see several articles which go into more detail about low and high glycemic foods.
-There is information about the low and high glycemic foods in every food group, portion control tips, a week's menu of low glycemic foods, how to read labels and even how to grocery shop for low glycemic foods.
+At the bottom of this page you will see several articles about the low and high glycemic foods in every food group, portion control tips, a week's menu of low glycemic foods, how to read labels and even how to grocery shop for low glycemic foods.
 These are articles that give you important information about the healthiest way to eat and which foods to minimize.
-Including the glycemic index list of foods, this is a food guide to your Lifetime Fat Loss Low Glycemic Plan. |
+Including the glycemic index list of foods above, this is a food guide to your Lifetime Fat Loss Low Glycemic Plan. |

 If you do eat any of the moderate to high glycemic foods be sure that you pair them with ones from the low glycemic food list to reduce the high glycemic impact.
-Eat them with a salad with an olive oil and vinegar dressing which helps to minimize the glycemic affect.
+Eat them with a salad with an olive oil and vinegar dressing or with protein which helps to minimize the glycemic affect.

-It is essential to eat low glycemic foods every 3 hours from the glycemic index list of foods, the same amount of calories just spread throughout the day.
+It's essential to eat low glycemic foods every 3 hours from the glycemic

 Why?

-If this level of balance is maintained, the body will begin to ‘let go’ of fat.
-This tactic also lowers LDL cholesterol.
-Translation: You feel great and you are releasing fat - it doesn't get any better than this!
+If this level of low blood sugar balance is maintained, the body will begin to ‘let go’ of fat.
+This tactic also

 How do you know if your meals are biochemically correct?
 See Portion Control Tips for a list of low glycemic, "biochemically correct" snacks that will help you release fat.